quietrex/quietrex/README.md

 - 🔭 I’m currently working on few deep learning projects.
 Do check it out, when it is up!
 - 🌱 I’m currently learning Robotic Process Automation (RPA) workflow
-- 👯 I’m looking to collaborate on for creating new computer vision model!
-- 🤔 I’m looking for help with creating fancy project integrating with web/mobile and deep learning algorithm!
+- 👯 I’m looking to collaborate on for creating fancy/cool project integrating with web/mobile and deep learning algorithm!
 - 💬 Ask me about anything for opportunities or collaborating!
-- 📫 How to reach me: Linkedin, Email, GitHub
 - 😄 Pronouns: he/him
 - 📚 I read blogs/medium almost everyday!
 - ⚡ Fun fact: I have 3 cats 🐈 that are in different colors.